arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/post_api_collection.md

 @RESTBODYPARAM{writeConcern,integer,optional,int64}
 Write concern for this collection (default: 1).
-It determines how many copies of each shard are required to be in sync on the different DBServers.
+It determines how many copies of each shard are required to be in sync on the different DB-Servers.
 If there are less then these many copies in the cluster a shard will refuse to write.
 Writes to shards with enough up-to-date copies will succeed at the same time however.
 The value of *writeConcern* can not be larger than *replicationFactor*. _(cluster only)_